Complete Guide To Treating Your Own Trigger Points In Neck Muscles

 The following video outlines a stretch for the front of the neck area.
 The muscles that are being stretched are the Scalene and Sternocleidomastoid muscles.
 These front muscles provide some really 'bizarre' symptoms.
 They can even contribute to tension headache trigger points.
 Although the video is about the Scalene muscle, both the Scalene and Sternocleidomastoid muscle knots (trigger points in the neck) can be stretched this way.

 I also find the chin tuck stretch effective for the front of the neck.
 This exercise also targets the little muscles in the back of the skull where trigger points in neck symptoms include headaches in the back of the skull.
 Some of my patients feel the stretch in the back, while others feel it in the front of the neck.
 Sometimes, they don't feel anything at all!
-If you're not feeling anything with this stretch on trigger points on neck muscles, be patient and make sure you're doing it correct.
+If you're not feeling anything with this trigger points in neck pain stretch. stretch on trigger points on, be patient and make sure you're doing it correct.
 Watch the following video on the proper way to do a chin tuck stretch.
 (Again, most of the stretch will be in the front, or back of neck, and rarely giving any traps muscle pain)

 Best Strength Exercises For Neck Trigger Points